nootkan/classic-press-formspammertrap-plugin/README.txt

 == Description ==

 FormSpammerTrap Contact Form provides a secure, spam-resistant contact form for your ClassicPress/Wordpress website.
 Built on the proven FormSpammerTrap anti-spam system (https://FormSpammerTrap.com) by Rick Helliwell, this plugin offers advanced protection against bots, spammers, and automated attacks while maintaining excellent usability for legitimate visitors.

+**🆕 NEW in v1.5.4: WordPress/ClassicPress DB integration + admin stability fix**

+* ** Auto database configuration** — The plugin now integrates with your site’s existing WordPress/ClassicPress database configuration (from `wp-config.php`).
+No manual DB host/name/user/pass edits are required for the FormSpammerTrap core.
+* ** Front-end-only load of the legacy FST core** — The legacy FormSpammerTrap library is now only loaded on front-end requests.
+This prevents rare admin “critical error” screens (e.g., after **Users → Add New**) caused by legacy `mysqli` sanity checks.
+* ** No behavior change to spam protection** — Honeypot/timing/JS traps, submission logging, email notifications, import/export, and color customization all work exactly as before.
+* ** Compatibility** — Works on WordPress and ClassicPress; tested with PHP 8.2.
+No known conflicts with WooCommerce (checkout/account flows unaffected).
+* ** mu-plugin no longer required** — If you previously installed `wp-content/mu-plugins/fix-formspammertrap-phpmailer.php` to mitigate PHPMailer duplication, you can now remove it.
+The legacy core only loads on the front-end, so there’s no PHPMailer conflict in wp-admin.

 **🆕 NEW in v1.5.3:
 * **🔒 Critical Security Update!
 Fixes multiple XSS, Path Traversal, and Email Content Injection vulnerabilities.
 Comprehensive security improvements with enhanced input validation and sanitization.
 Highly recommended update for all users.
 All functionality preserved while significantly improving security.